GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 ### Can I review or rate my own extension? {: #self-review }

-No. Submitting a rating or review of your own extension, using your own account or other accounts, may be interpreted as an attempt to manipulate the extension’s placement in the Chrome Web Store.
+No. Submitting a rating or review of your own extension, using your own account or other accounts, may be interpreted as an attempt to manipulate the extension's placement in the Chrome Web Store.
 This also includes ratings and reviews coming from other developers or users that are affiliated with the publisher.